 People also help determine the available prey because of the plants in our gardens, which, in turn, affect what species live in the habitats that your backyard reptilian visitors prefer.

-Unfortunately, the picture isn’t rosy for all lizards.
+Unfortunately, the picture isn’t so rosy for all lizards.

 Loss of habitat is one of the main threats that many lizard species face.
 Also, invasive, non-native plants encroach on their ranges, often outcompeting species they prefer to eat.
 In addition, lizards are facing increased predation from outdoor pets, something to keep in mind if you want to encourage lizards to visit.